hookdeck/hookdeck-vercel/README.md

 Before you begin:

+- Have an application with the [Vercel Edge Middleware](https://vercel.com/docs/functions/edge-middleware/quickstart) installed.
 - Create a [Vercel](https://vercel.com?ref=github-hookdeck-vercel) account and a project.
 - [Signup for a Hookdeck account](https://dashboard.hookdeck.com/signup?ref=github-hookdeck-vercel) and create your Hookdeck project.
 - Get the Hookdeck API key from your [project secrets](https://dashboard.hookdeck.com/settings/project/secrets?ref=github-hookdeck-vercel).